vikashmahar/Download-Simply-Videos-From-YouTube/readme.md

 ## ⚙️ Requirements
 * [Python v3.7](https://www.python.org/downloads/) or higher 🐍
 * FFmpeg installed on your system 🎬
-* YouTube playlist URLs that you have permission to download 📝
+* YouTube URLs (single videos or playlists) that you have permission to download 📝

 ## 📦 Installation